Shortlist UK’s Best AI-Powered ERP Systems

 Data Privacy & Security

 Using AI in ERP tools will require a huge amount of processing data.
-This opens up an increased risk of data hacking from smart attackers, or cybercriminals.
-Once all business data can be accessed on a singular system, it will need to be properly secured and encrypted.
+This opens up an increased risk of data hacking from smart attackers or cybercriminals.
+Once all business data can be accessed on a single system, it will need to be properly secured and encrypted.

 Quality of Data